deftwork/tf-jupyterlab/README.md

 # JupyterLab over a Tensorflow

 A [Docker](http://docker.com) image for AMD & ARM devices with [Tensorflow](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs that will let you play and learn distinct Machine Learning techniques and with [JupyterLab](https://github.com/jupyterlab/jupyterlab) an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Computational Narratives as the Engine of Collaborative Data Science.
-All this under Python language.
+All this under Python3 language.

 > Be aware!
 You should read carefully the usage documentation of every tool!